alshedivat/al-folio/_pages/about.md

 ---
-I am interested in quantum materials.
-I'm a graduate student at MIT and love physics.
+I am a Physics graduate student at MIT.
+I previously graduated from the University of Cambridge, with a specialization in Theoretical Physics.
+I am currently in the Condensed Matter Experiment division, working on ultrafast optical techniques to study correlations in quantum materials.